lynnfaraday/aresmush.com/tutorials/config/fs3skills_misc.md

 ## public_sheets

 By default, players can view each others' sheets.
 You can disable that by changing this setting to false.

+## job_on_luck_spend

+Whether to create a job when someone spends a luck point.
+Some games like to have this as a record for when a player uses luck for story reasons, but if you don't like the spam you can turn them off.